casper-network/docs/source/docs/casper/operators/advanced-topics/archiving-and-restoring.md

 # Archiving and Restoring a Database

-This article describes processes for the compression and decompression of a Casper node database and streaming from a backup location.
+This documentation describes processes for the compression and decompression of a Casper node database and streaming from a backup location.

 [Zstandard](http://facebook.github.io/zstd/) is the best method for compression speed and space for the current LMDB-based database system that the `casper-node` uses.